mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 portable shelters.
 The contents of the locker are defined by the Referee only when needed but they always contain vacc suits and other useful items.
-The ship’s locker is usually protected by a biometric lock keyed to the ship’s officers.
+The ship's locker is usually protected by a biometric lock keyed to the ship's officers.

-Abusing The Ship’s Locker
+Abusing The Ship's Locker

-The purpose of the ship’s locker is to provide useful mundane equipment on demand so
+The purpose of the ship's locker is to provide useful mundane equipment on demand so
 Travellers do not have to keep track of every single flak jacket and toolkit.
 It is not an